-From Nakuru we continue northwest, through the highlands, toward the town of Eldoret which is en route to the Ugandan frontier.
-During this day’s journey we cross from the Southern to the Northern hemisphere, over the Equator where we spend some time learning about the significance of the crossing and resting for a bit, giving photographers a chance to capture a beautiful portion of their trip.
-We then head to Eldoret, the town whose name originates from the Maasai word Eldore meaning ‘stony river’ inspired by the stony bed of the nearby Sosiani River.
+From Nakuru we continue northwest, through the highlands, towards the town of Eldoret which is en route to the Ugandan frontier.
+We will cross from the Southern to the Northern hemisphere, over the Equator where we spend some time learning about the significance of the crossing.
+We stop to rest and give photographers a chance to capture this beautiful part of their trip.
+We then head to Eldoret, the town’s name originates from the Maasai word Eldore meaning ‘stony river’ inspired by the stony bed of the nearby Sosiani River.
 The town is the 5th largest in Kenya with the fastest growing population of approximately 194,000.

 Trip Highlights: Equator crossing